prithi2004/prithi2004/README.md

 ### 🌟 About Me

-💻 I’m an **Aspiring WordPress Developer** passionate about creating modern and user-friendly web solutions.
+💻 I’m an **Aspiring Full Stack Developer** passionate about creating modern and user-friendly web solutions.
 🚀 Skilled in **PHP, MySQL, JavaScript, HTML, and CSS**, with a growing focus on **WordPress development**.
 🧩 Love building full-stack mini projects and contributing to open source.